By Jason Kronemeyer — Community Technologist & Co‑Founder, EUPConnect Collaborative

 Respecting the Process 🤝

 Cooperative leadership is slow, iterative, and often invisible.
 Walsh called this the “process of becoming champions.”
-For us, it meant:
+In practice, that meant:

 • Hosting listening sessions